operaton/operaton-keycloak/examples/wildfly/README.md

 ## Operaton Installation on JBoss/Wildfly

-For information on how to install Operaton on JBoss/Wildfly carefully read and follow the installation reference within the Camunda Docs: [https://docs.camunda.org/manual/latest/installation/full/jboss/](https://docs.camunda.org/manual/latest/installation/full/jboss/)
+For information on how to install Operaton on JBoss/Wildfly carefully read and follow the installation reference within the Operaton Docs: [https://docs.camunda.org/manual/latest/installation/full/jboss/](https://docs.camunda.org/manual/latest/installation/full/jboss/)

 ## Install the Keycloak Identity Provider Plugin